emberjs/rfcs/text/0457-nested-lookups.md

 ![existing documentation](../images/457-when-to-use-curlies.jpg)

-This has been an acceptable interim step as we have worked on completing the work of Glimmer components, but it's a source of incoherence (and adoption problems) in the Ember design, and we need to eliminate this source of incoherence in order to recommend angle bracket components in the Octane edition.
+This has been an acceptable interim step as we have worked on completing the work of revamping the component model, but it's a source of incoherence (and a reported adoption blocker for some apps) in the Ember design, and we need to eliminate this source of incoherence in order to recommend angle bracket components in the Octane edition.

+For positional arguments, we recommend that add-on authors migrate to named arguments.
+Addons that are mimicking control-flow syntax (like `liquid-if`) should clearly document that they are meant to be used with curly syntax.

+For components nested inside of directories, this RFC proposes a new syntax to allow users to migrate directly to angle bracket invocation.

+## Detailed design

 > Note: This RFC uses curly syntax without blocks for illustrative purposes.
 In all cases, adding a block doesn't change the normalization or lookup rules described here.